-- Pray for survivors of the multiple hurricanes experienced last year.
-Many are still trying to get back on their feet.
-Pray for physical, financial and spiritual restoration.
+Pray for survivors of the multiple tornadoes, hurricanes, floods and wildfires that Alabama Baptist Disaster Relief responded to since last year.
+Pray for physical, financial and spiritual healing.